djavisse123/CleaningManager/README.md

 **Manager:** This package contains two managers that manage the major functionalities of the cleaning manager.
 * The ReportManager class is responsible for reporting information based on the imported room and logs files.
 Information that can be reported includes the different rooms available and how often they have been cleaned.
 * The CleaningManager class is responsible for importing a list of rooms and cleaning events into a map which can then be used by the ReportManager to report all the information gathered.

 **UI:** This package contains the CleaningMangerUI class.
 The CleaningMangerUI class provides a user interface which can allow for anyone to interact with managers.
 The user can use the CleaningMangerUI to import files containing rooms and cleaning events and then see different reports based on the files they imported.

 **Data:** The data package contains two classes that represent the room and cleaning events objects.
 * The RoomRecord class represents the rooms that are cleaned in the CleaningManager.
 Rooms come with an ID to identify them and a width and length to show how large they are.
 The code for this class was provided in a jar file
 * The CleaningLogEntry class represents the cleaning log entries which tell when a room was cleaned.
 Cleaning log entries come with a timestamp to tell when the event happened, the room that was cleaned, and percentage of that room cleaned.
 The code for this class was provided in a jar file.

-Factory: This package contains the DSAFactory class.
+**Factory**: This package contains the DSAFactory class.
 The DSAFactory class gives quick access to different types of data structures that are used in the algorithms for the ReportManager and CleaningManager classes.
 A partial implementation for this class was provided and could be edited to use the appropriate data structures needed for this project.

 **IO:** This package contains the InputReader class.
 The InputReader class is used to read in the input files containing rooms and log entries.
 This class will read each room or cleaning log entry and put them into a list of RoomRecords and CleaningLogEntries which can then be used by the CleaningManger class.
 This code was provided in the form of a jar file.